gtadajweski/code-final-project-02a32/_services/animal.md

 Lebanon county's only animal shelter
 > Community service volunteers must be at least 18 years of age

+### <a href="https://wolfsanctuarypa.org/wolf-sanctuary-pa-volunteer-program/" target="_blank">Wolf Sanctuary of PA</a>
+Reserve home to displaced wolves
+> Volunteers must be 18 and older

 # Join

 ### <a href="https://chatgpt.com/?hints=search&model=auto" target="_blank">Name</a>